sisodia-a/jmr24_generativevisualdesign/README.md

 * **mean_params_test2.csv**: mean visual characteristics of all watches in the test2 dataset.
 * **mean_params_train.csv**: mean visual characteristics of all watches in the train dataset.

-Select the value of $\beta$ and $\delta$ for each supervisory signal at which the average supervised loss across 10 seeds on a validation dataset is lowest.
-The supervised loss on the test set is stored as 'sup_loss_test' in the json file with the name ending in test_losses.log in the directory `results/<model-name>/` for each combination of seed, $\beta$, $\delta$, and the supervisory signal
+Copy the files stored in ‘results/<model-name>/‘ directory with the filename ending in ‘mean_params_test2.csv’ to the ‘calculate_udr’ folder.

 #### Step 3

-Copy the files stored in ‘results/<model-name>/‘ directory with the filename ending in ‘mean_params_test2.csv’ to the ‘calculate_udr’ folder.
-Switch to an R environment and calculate UDR for each supervisory signal using the below command.
+Go to './calculate_udr' to compare the UDRs for different supervisory signals.
+Switch to an R environment and execute the Rscript udr_calculation.R with the supervisory signal as the argument.
+For example:

 ```
 Rscript udr_calculation.R --sup_signal='brand'
 ```

+The results will be appended to filenamed udr.log.
+It will replicate results in Table F.1 of the paper.

 #### Conjoint Analysis and "Ideal Point'' Generative Design